 Emotional Intelligence Activities for Kids

-One of the most important things we can teach our kids about these emotions is THAT NONE ARE “GOOD” OR “BAD.”
+One of the most important things we can teach our kids about these emotions is THAT NO EMOTIONS ARE “GOOD” OR “BAD.”
 They don’t need to judge the emotions, just notice them and feel them.
 I like to call them uncomfortable and comfortable.

 I know, easier said than done.
 But trust me, this is SO important.
 If we label emotions as bad, we generally try to ignore or stuff these more uncomfortable feelings.
 Don’t.
 Just tell your kids to notice and feel.
 That’s it.